Vivek-04022001/documentation/docs/guides/classic-ui/working-with-content/introduction/conceptual-overview.md

 A Plone website can contain these kinds of content and more.

-You create *folders* on a Plone website to hold content, and those folders automatically define the website's navigation structure.
+You can create *folders* on a Plone website to hold and organize content.

-You can nest folders in a Plone website just as you would on a computer.
-By creating folders within folders, you can organize your website's content as finely as you need.

-- Folder 1
-- Folder 2
-  - Folder 3
-    - Folder 4
-- Folder 5
+Those folders automatically define the website's structure, which in turn defines how website visitors will navigate the website.

 ## You love butterflies

-For example, to add content about butterflies, you might add a folder named "Butterflies," then add some text to a web page in the folder:
+For example, to add content about butterflies, you might add a folder named "Butterflies," then add some text to a web page in that folder:

 ```{figure} butterflies_folder_text.png
 :align: center
 :alt: true
 ```

-And then you might add some butterfly photos to the folder:
+Then you might add some butterfly photos to the folder:

 ```{figure} butterflies_folder.png
 :align: center